Udipto-Goswami/Rotogravure/README.md

-# Rotogravure:cylinder bands data analysis.
+# Rotogravure:cylinder data analysis.
 A POC using HADOOP Ecosystem
 Problem analysis of database of cylinders used for printing  labels of products.
 This whole project is a proof of concept.

 Technologies used: